lerna/lerna/commands/publish/README.md

 ### `--no-verify-access`

-Access verification is now off by default, so `--no-verify-access` is not needed.
-To opt-in to access verification, use [`--verify-access`](#--verify-access).
+The legacy preemptive access verification is now off by default, so `--no-verify-access` is not needed.
+Requests will fail with appropriate errors when not authorized correctly.
+To opt-in to the legacy access verification, use [`--verify-access`](#--verify-access).

 ### `--skip-npm`